-The Project is located at Nason Creek River Mile 12 - 12.6 of the Upper White Pine Reach 3.
-Nason Creek flows into the Wenatchee River, a tributary of the Columbia River (Appendix A -Map 1).
+The Project is located at Nason Creek River Mile 12.0 - 12.6 of the Upper White Pine Reach 3.
+Nason Creek flows into the Wenatchee River, a tributary of the Columbia River (Appendix A - Map 1).
 It is considered a Priority 2 stream with high quality aquatic resources, but in general more fragmented than Priority 1 streams.
-Despite historic subdivision and constraints between Highway 2 and the Burlington-Northern Santa Fe (BNSF) railroad, the area has high fish use.
-For example, the 2011 spawning surveys for the Chelan County PUD reported that Nason Creek had 19.5% of the spring Chinook redds counted in the entire Wenatchee River Basin, and 43% of the spawning in Nason Creek was in Reach 3 (2011 Annual Report p.
-113-114).
+Despite historic subdivision and constraints between Highway 2 and the Burlington-Northern Santa Fe (BNSF) railroad, the area has high fish use (see details below).